Santo Trafficante Jr.: Cuba

 Santo Trafficante at San Souci’s bar.
 Havana, Cuba, 1955.

-Trafficante had been operating in Cuba since the late 1940s under his father, Santo Trafficante Sr., a mobster in Tampa, Florida.
+As one of the most powerful mobsters in the US, Trafficante was invited to the National Crime Syndicate-organized Havana Conference in December 1946, held at the Hotel Nacional de Cuba.
+One of the items on the agenda was the development of the mafia's business interests in Cuba.
+Trafficante began operating in Cuba in the late 1940s under his father, Santo Trafficante Sr., a mobster in Tampa, Florida.
 After his father died in 1954, he became the head in Tampa and took over his father's interests in Cuba.
+Over the years Trafficante rose to become the second most powerful mafiosi in Cuba, second only to Meyer Lansky.

 Trafficante moved to Cuba in 1955, where he came into contact with Batista and Meyer Lansky.
 During the rule of Cuba's authoritarian dictator Fulgencio Batista, Trafficante openly operated the Sans Souci Cabaret and the Casino International gambling establishments in Havana.
-As a leading member of the syndicate, he also was suspected of having behind-the-scenes interests in other syndicate-owned Cuban casinos: the Hotel Habana Riviera, the Tropicana Club, the Sevilla-Biltmore, the Capri Hotel Casino, the Commodoro, the Deauville, and the Havana Hilton.
+As a leading member of the syndicate, he also was suspected of having behind-the-scenes interests in other syndicate-owned Cuban casinos: the Hotel Habana Riviera, the Tropicana Club, the Sevilla-Biltmore, the Capri Hotel Casino, the Commodoro, the Hotel Deauville, and the Havana Hilton.
 Unlike most of the other American mafiosi, Trafficante spoke Spanish, which meant the Chicago Outfit came to rely on him as a translator in their dealings with Cuban authorities.

+Throughout the 1950s Trafficante expanded his business interests in Cuba.
+He saw an abundance of opportunity in Havana, telling his lawyer Frank Ragano that "over here there's something for everybody...That's what makes this place so great".
+In 1955 he purchased the Sans-Souci club from the Mananrino brothers.
+Trafficante was a legal resident of the country, with his address listed at an apartment he had at the Sans-Souci.
+He invested in the casino at the Tropicana Club, owned by Cuban gangsters with ties to the Batista government, further enabling Trafficante to ingratiate himself with the Batista regime.
+In 1957 he opened the Hotel Capri, its opening ceremony was attended by officials of the Batista government.